dashpay/tenderdash/spec/core/encoding.md

 ### Signed Messages

-Signed messages (eg. votes, proposals) in the consensus are encoded using protobuf.
+Signed messages (eg. votes, proposals) in the consensus are encoded using protobuf, with an exception of `StateID`.

 When signing, the elements of a message are re-ordered so the fixed-length fields are first, making it easy to quickly check the type, height, and round.